Decca to Release Never-Before-Heard Masters With Support of Jessye Norman Estate

 “A perfectionist, Jessye was hardest on herself and she struggled to get everyone to help her achieve the highest possible standards.
 Some recordings took years to reach the public and some were never released, although this set rectifies some of these omissions.”

-The immense emotional range of Jessye Norman’s voice is demonstrated by a remarkable recording of highlights from Wagner’s Tristan und Isolde in which Ms. Norman uses studio dubbing to perform both the roles of Isolde and Brangäne.
-Recorded with Kurt Masur and the Leipzig Gewandhaus Orchestra in 1998, the recording features Thomas Moser as Tristan and a young Ian Bostridge as the Seemann.
+The immense emotional range of Jessye Norman’s voice is demonstrated by a remarkable recording of highlights from Wagner’s Tristan und Isolde.
+Recorded with Kurt Masur and the Leipzig Gewandhaus Orchestra – the ‘dream team’ with which she made her celebrated Four Last Songs – the recording features Thomas Moser as Tristan, Hanna Schwarz as Brangäne and a young Ian Bostridge as the Seemann.

 Jessye Norman’s 1982 recording of Strauss’s Four Last Songs is frequently regarded as one of classical music’s greatest all-time recordings.
 On this new release, listeners will hear a fascinating alternative 1989 recording of Norman performing the work, this time with James Levine and the Berliner Philharmoniker, paired with a 1992 recording of Wagner’s WesendonckLieder.